 Where possible we focus on prioritizing the reduction of waste most harmful to people and the environment.

-Reduce waste per capita 50% by 2020, from a 2006 baseline, and focus on minimizing, or the responsible and ethical recycling and disposing of, hazardous and electronic materials.
-View our Plan
+Harvard has a goal to reduce waste per capita 50% by 2020, from a 2006 baseline.
+We are also focused on minimizing, or the responsible and ethical recycling and disposing of, hazardous and electronic materials.
+VIEW OUR PLAN

 Across Harvard departments and Schools are focused on minimizing the amount of waste they produce by reusing equipment and materials that are no longer needed.
 Freecycle events for labs and offices are held throughout the year.
 Harvard University Dining Services has launched a reusable container program at several locations, and provides reusable mugs and reusable mug discounts at its retail locations.

 Composting is an essential part of Harvard’s commitment to waste reduction.
 By composting food scraps, coffee grounds, landscape waste, and compostable products, the Harvard community helps to divert organic waste from landfills and return valuable nutrients to plants and soils.